Andromeda2284/famouscakes.com/README.md

 Hello my name is Lauren.
-I am a: junior software developer.
+I am a junior software developer.

 #famouscakes.com
 Web app blog about the different types of cake, its recipes and how to make them.